SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/practice.md

 The first is in the number of 'trees' in the Random Forest.
 You can change that in the `ee.Classifier.smileRandomForest()` function and observe whether any of the accuracy metrics have improved.

+## Sample Data

-Beyond the model itself, we can also provide more and/or better reference data.
+Beyond the model structure itself, we can also provide more and/or better reference data to the model.
 The first improvement would be to increase the amount of total samples.
 Try a number between 200 and 500 per class.

 To provide better quality reference data, we can look for another source of Mangrove presence/absence data, or make our own.
 Making your own will take time and expertise.
 However, take a look under the `projects/caribbean-training/_data/` asset folder for another source of presence/absence data.
 How could you replace the Giri et al 2011 data in the workflow with this other data source?